 As you may be aware, mental ill health amongst young people is a significant and rising problem.
 We are striving to meet these challenges and have a number of strategies and procedures to support our young people.
 We have a new policy available within the website; please do take the time to read.
-If you would like to speak to the Designated Lead for Mental Health please contact Mrs Jackie Rowberry 01672 516 156 Ext 835.
+If you would like to speak to the Designated Lead for Mental Health please contact our medical room:

-Please see below for useful links to on line support for students and parents.
+See Weblinks below for lots of useful links to support students and parents.

 YoungMinds – Fighting for young people’s mental health